 If your employees pay any part of the group-term life insurance premium, deduct their contribution amount.

-You provide $100,000 in group-term to your employees, William and Charlotte.
-To get started, you will need to answer a few questions:
+Let’s say you provide $100,000 in group-term coverage to your employees, William and Charlotte.
+To get started, answer:

 - What are their monthly costs?